awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.environments.md

 1. Choose **Create environment**\.

 While Elastic Beanstalk creates your environment, you are redirected to the [Elastic Beanstalk console](environments-console.md)\.
-When the environment health turns green, choose on the URL next to the environment name to view the running application\.
-This URL is generally accessible from the Internet unless you configure your environment to use a [custom VPC with an internal load balancer](environments-create-wizard.md#environments-create-wizard-network)\.
+When the environment health turns green, choose the URL next to the environment name to view the running application\.
+This URL is generally accessible from the internet unless you configure your environment to use a [custom VPC with an internal load balancer](environments-create-wizard.md#environments-create-wizard-network)\.

 **Topics**
 + [The create new environment wizard](environments-create-wizard.md)